databento/dbn/rust/dbn-cli/README.md

 To replace the contents of an existing file and allow overwriting files, pass the `-f` or `--force` flag.

+### Merging DBN files
+You can use `dbn` to merge multiple DBN files, including those with different schemas.

 ### Compressing the output
 In addition to reading Zstandard-compressed files, `dbn` can also write compressed JSON and CSV.